mancrurod/Scrape-The-Verse/README.md

 # 🎶 Scrape The Verse

-*Because sometimes the API gives you nothing, and you still need to know what track 3 on “Red (Taylor’s Version)” is about.*
+*Because sometimes the API gives you nothing, and you still need to know what track 5 on “Folklore” is really saying.*

-> 📚 This project is a data-driven investigation into a simple but profound question:
+> 📚 This project is a full-blown, ETL-powered attempt to answer one brilliant, nerdy, and slightly unhinged question:
 > **Can Taylor Swift win the Nobel Prize in Literature?**
 > (Spoiler: if Bob Dylan did, why not her?)